LucasDelfino92/morrowindsharp/mw#.md

   - Projectiles Reintegrated.
   - Area Effect Projectiles Integrated.
   - Realistic Movement Speeds.
+- Moved Idle Talk to the mainline Audio section.
+- Removed Let There Be Darkness configuration instructions.
 - Removed Dwemer Soul Gems (feel free to reinstall it if you want to make soul gems more accessible; otherwise it's not really needed).
 </details>